List of Kamen Rider Ex-Aid characters: Kuroto Dan

 During the events of the V-Cinema, Kamen Rider Ex-Aid Trilogy: Another Ending, Kuroto uses his last life to initiate a universal apocalypse through a multiplayer survival horror game called Zombie Chronicle (ゾンビクロニクル, Zonbi Kuronikuru).
-While he is ultimately defeated by Kujo, Kuroto regains his sanity before disappearing.
+While he is ultimately defeated by Kiriya, Kuroto regains his sanity before disappearing.

-During the events of the web-exclusive series, Kamen Sentai Gorider, which takes place before Kuroto's revival as a Bugster, a backup of him disguises himself as Kazuma Kenzaki to lure deceased Kamen Riders Kujo, Kaoru Kino, Kaito Kumon, and Yoko Minato into a Game World and use their despair to resurrect himself.
-However, Emu, the fallen Riders, and the real Kenzaki foil him via the Goriders's power.
+During the events of the web-exclusive series, Kamen Sentai Gorider, which takes place before Kuroto's revival as a Bugster, a backup of him disguises himself as Kazuma Kenzaki to lure deceased Kamen Riders Kiriya, Kaoru Kino, Kaito Kumon, and Yoko Minato into a Game World and use their despair to resurrect himself.
+However, Emu, the fallen Riders, and the real Kazuma foil him via the Goriders's power.

 During the events of the two-part web-exclusive special Kamen Rider Genms: The Presidents, which takes place after the series, an artificial intelligence called the Ark digitally revives Kuroto, who infects Gai Amatsu with a unique strain of the Bugster Virus in order to materialize himself in the physical world and regain control of Gemn Corp. so he can use it for malicious means.
 While a revived Masamune interrupts Kuroto's plans, Amatsu convinces the Dans to reconcile before the father-and-son pair return to the digital world.
 Despite this, Kuroto vows to return.

 During the events of the web-exclusive special Kamen Rider Genms: Smart Brain and the 1000% Crisis, Kuroto is revived as a Humagear and manipulates Amatsu into transferring control of the latter's company, Thouser-Intellion, to him under the Ark's orders.